loganbest/Forum/readme.md

 * Ability to edit and manage users content

 Administration
-* Full admin panel using CakePHP Admin plugin
+* Full admin panel using CakePHP Admin routing
 * Utilizes ACL for permissions
 * Can add, edit, order, delete all data
 * Manage all reported content